davehague/job_scraper_py/README.md

 Code formatting:  Use Pycharm's built-in formatter to ensure consistent code style.
 Configure it by going to `File > Settings > Tools > Actions on Save` and checking `Reformat code`.

+## Scheduling (Windows)

+1. Set the environment variable `JOB_SCRAPER_PROJECT_DIR` to the downloaded location of this project.
+2. Create a new task in Task Scheduler.
+Set Actions -> Program/Script to the `.bat` file in the root of this project.